Your Guide to Napa Valley on a Budget

 Nearby in Calistoga, UpValley Inn & Hot Springs is an easy place to escape to without breaking the bank.
 Offering rustic, yet modern decor, a sauna and steam room, plus its own natural mineral hot springs pool and hot tub, you’ll be feeling the R&R vibes for a lot less than other Calistoga hot springs resorts.

-In downtown Napa, the Chablis Inn offers a convenient location near restaurants and shops, with easy access to some of Napa’s top wineries.
+In downtown Napa, the GoodSpring Motel offers a convenient location near restaurants and shops, with easy access to some of Napa’s top wineries.
 The rooms are cozy and modern, and with a heated outdoor pool and hot tub, you’ll be in for a refreshing getaway.
 For something a bit more deluxe in Napa, check out the Silverado Resort.
 Though not technically a “budget” accommodation, Silverado’s reasonable prices make it a more accessible destination than other resorts in Wine Country, while numerous amenities, including golf, tennis, a spa, and on-site dining, make a stay feel like a true vacation.

 Silverado Resort

-Photo Courtesy of Silverado Resort
+Photo courtesy of Silverado Resort

 What to Do